demisto/content/Packs/DomainToolsIrisDetect/Integrations/DomainToolsIrisDetect/README.md

 DomainTools is an essential component in the security stack of mature enterprises and performance-driven security teams.
 Iris Detect helps organizations discover and monitor lookalike domains with unmatched speed and coverage.

+The DomainTools Iris Detect content pack works indepenently or alongside the DomainTools Iris Content Pack.
+It works with the Iris Detect APIs to help you discover, track, and act against lookalike domains.
+A DomainTools key provisioned for Iris Detect is required.

+Configure the pack to ingest and optionally create incidents off of new, watched, or escalated domains on a scheduled basis, as frequently as hourly.
+Indicator mappings and layouts help you act on the domains.

 ## Configure DomainTools Iris Detect on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.